 In Be A Clown Tim Curry’s Joker laugh is used for a Robot Clown in the Joker’s base.
 Also in the episode Dreams of Darkness when Batman is attacked by a hallucination of the Joker caused by Scarecrows fear gas Curry’s laugh is once again used for the hallucinatory Joker.

 As to why Tim Curry was replaced three different reasons have been given.

 According to head writer Paul Dini in the companion book to the series whilst the producers were impressed with Curry they felt his interpretation was too dark and too frightening.
 Dini said that they wanted a Joker who would scare the kids, but not too much.
-He would still be funny enough that they would like him.
 Thus with regret he said they decided to replace Curry.

 Bruce Timm the producer of the series however refutes this claim.
 He says that they were perfectly happy for Curry to continue to play the Joker, but that the role put too much stress on his vocal chords.
 He could not sustain the Joker laugh for long enough periods as it would make him cough and gag violently due to his smoking habit.
 Thus Curry himself had to pull out for health and practical reasons.

 Mark Hamill (himself a massive fan of Tim Curry) said that his performance was excellent, but that the real reason he was replaced was simply because at that point Curry was on so many Fox animated series that the studio was worried he would be seen as the voice of the studio much like how Mel Blanc was seen as the voice of Warner Bros.
 Not wanting any actor to have that kind of sway they demanded that he be taken off the Batman project (arguably their biggest property)

 2017 Edit Update: It was recently revealed by Curry that the reason he was dismissed from the role was simply because he had bronchitis and as they couldn’t delay the production until he got better they had to find somebody else.